sotrh/learn-wgpu/docs/showcase/imgui-demo/README.md

 <div class="note">

 I've excluded some dependencies for brevity.
 I'm also using the [framework crate](https://github.com/sotrh/learn-wgpu/tree/master/code/showcase/framework) I've created for showcases to simplify setup.
-If you see a `display` variable in code, it's from the `framework`. `Display` is where the the `device`, `queue`, `swap_chain`, and other basic wgpu objects are stored.
+If you see a `display` variable in code, it's from the `framework`. `Display` is where the `device`, `queue`, `swap_chain`, and other basic wgpu objects are stored.

 </div>

-We need to setup imgui and a `WinitPlatform` to get started.
+We need to set up imgui and a `WinitPlatform` to get started.
 Do this after creating you're `winit::Window`.

 ```rust
 let mut imgui = imgui::Context::create();